Coquelin Run: History

 For the first hundred years after the founding of Washington, D.C., Coquelin Run drained "a patchwork of open fields around occasional farm houses and barns."
 As the Civil War drew near, "by far the most prosperous Bethesda farmer" was "slaveholder Greenbury Watkins, a 52-year-old widower whose four young children were in the care of a hired governess.
 The value of Watkins' total estate, including land spread on both sides of Coquelin Run, was over $100,000," wrote author William Offut.

+Suburban development reached Coquelin Run in 1892, when the Chevy Chase Land Company dammed it to establish the first streetcar suburb of the nation's capital.
+The resulting artificial lake would supply water for generators to power a streetcar line and would become the centerpiece of a trolley park.
+The lake covered about 3.5 acres, stretching roughly 160 by 240 yards, and was eventually populated by turtles, frogs, snakes, and fish.

-Suburban development reached Coquelin Run in 1892, when the Chevy Chase Land Company graded an extension of Connecticut Avenue from the District of Columbia to just north of the stream.
+Meanwhile, the company graded an extension of Connecticut Avenue from the District of Columbia to just north of the stream.
 A culvert was built to carry the stream under the dirt road and the double-track streetcar line that ran down its center.
 This was the Rock Creek Railway, formed by the Land Company to haul passengers to its nascent development of Chevy Chase, Maryland.
 Where the tracks and the road ended, just past Coquelin Run's northern bank, the Land Company built a terminal complex: a railway office of pressed brick, a wood-framed car barn, and a coal-fired power house with a tall chimney.
 Coal would be supplied by a new railroad spur: the Georgetown Branch of the Baltimore and Ohio Railroad, which ran along the northern side of the stream's valley.

-As part of the project, the Land Company dammed Coquelin Run about a half mile east of Connecticut Avenue.
-The resulting artificial lake had two purposes: to supply water to the power plant's steam turbines, and to be the centerpiece of a trolley park named Chevy Chase Lake.
-The 3.5-acre lake, roughly 160 by 240 yards, was eventually populated by turtles, frogs, snakes, and fish.
-The amusement park was an instant hit, with city dwellers and suburbanites taking the trolley to boat on and swim in the new lake.
+The trolley park, dubbed Chevy Chase Lake, was established on the lake's southern shore.
+It was an instant hit, with city dwellers and suburbanites taking the trolley to boat on and swim in the new lake.

 In 1910, the B&O extended its spur westward along upper Coquelin Run; the following year, the Columbia Country Club built its golf course on both sides of about a quarter-mile of the stream.

 A 1912 photo shows Coquelin Run running through Columbia Country Club; the B&O rail line is visible in the background.

 In the 1920s, the Columbia Country Club channelized and dammed the creek to create a pond on its golf course.